rticommunity/kubernetes-examples/routingservice_rwt_lb/README.md

 ### Solution

 To resolve this, a **Deployment** for **RTI Routing Services** can be used.
-To expose the traffic of the Deployment, **LoadBalancer Service** is be used with an external Load Balancer provided by AWS. **LoadBalancer Service** with the external load balancer balances the traffic from the outside of the cluster to multiple Routing Service pods.
+To expose the traffic of the Deployment, **LoadBalancer Service** is used with an external Load Balancer provided by AWS. **LoadBalancer Service** with the external load balancer balances the traffic from the outside of the cluster to multiple Routing Service pods.

 ![Load Balancing Routing Services with Real-time WAN Transport](routingservice_rwt_lb.png)